 "reserved the position of his Delegation until the meeting of the General Assembly, because his country found itself in an unusual position.
-The mandated territory of South-West Africa was already a self-governing country, and last year its legislature had passed
+The mandated territory of South-West Africa was already a self-governing country, and last year its legislature had passed a resolution asking for admission into the Union.
+His Government had replied that acceptance of this proposal was impossible owing to their obligations under the mandate.

-1 Doc.
+&lt;sup>1 Doc.
 PC/20, Chap.
 IV, sec.
 1, p.
 49.